Share your insights

 • Hyperbaric oxygen therapy: particularly useful in gas gangrene.

-• Vascular surgery: to restore blood flow in cases of ischemia.
+• Vascular surgery: to restore blood flow in cases of ischaemia.

 • Supportive care: fluid resuscitation, pain management, nutritional support.